How to make kawakawa balm

 - Second, in a stainless steel pot, steep the kawakawa leaves in the sweet oil you are using for 1 week.
 This is the cold extraction method.

-- After a week, gently heat the sweet almond oil and kawakawa leaf combination for 1 hour at approximately 70 degrees (heat extraction).
+- After two weeks, gently heat the sweet almond oil and kawakawa leaf combination for 1 hour at approximately 70 degrees (heat extraction).
 If you're running short of time you can skip the cold infusion process, but it won't be as content rich of kawakawa bioactives.

 - Use the sieve and second stainless steel pot to strain/remove the kawakawa leaves and plant material.